justinmchase/uffda/README.md

 type.
 The result of this capability is that the entire compiler pipeline can be expressed in pattern matching operations.

-> OMeta’s key insight is the realization that all of the passes in a traditional
-> compiler are essentially pattern matching operations
->
-> ~ Experimenting with Programming Languages, Alessandro Warth 2009

 ## How to use

 ```sh